dwavesystems/demos/template/README.rst

 -------------
 A general overview of how the code works.

-Prefer bize-sized descriptions in bullet points:
+Prefer bite-sized descriptions in bullet points:

 * Here's an example bullet point